NoahM5/CartPole-v1_Q-learning/README.md

 Description

-This repository contains a Q-learning algorithm designed to solve the CartPole-v1 environment from OpenAI Gym. https://www.gymlibrary.dev/environments/classic_control/cart_pole/
+This repository contains a Q-learning algorithm designed to solve the CartPole-v1 environment from OpenAI Gym: https://www.gymlibrary.dev/environments/classic_control/cart_pole/

 The objective is to balance a pole on a cart by controlling its movement to the left or right.

-Key Components
+## Key Components

 Environment: CartPole-v1 from OpenAI Gym, which involves balancing a pole on a cart.
 The episode ends if the pole falls or the cart exits the screen.
 Libraries: Uses gym for the environment and numpy for calculations.